spiceweasel/neo4j-personal-accounting/README.md

 - Create a one or more web applications (using popular frameworks) that implement a Graphical User Interface (GUI) to Create, Read, Update, or Delete (CRUD) the financial data stored in our graph database.

 ## Current State
-- 2022-10-06
+- 2023-03-04
-  - Created Python csv batch import script to generate cypher queries for Account Debits/Credits.
+  - Changed schema for all nodes to better accomodate scripted queries and provide a single point of reference for data.
+  - Can now create financial year, create financial accounts, and open financial ledgers for a given period with the updated schema.
 - 2022-10-02
   - Bash scripts created to:
     - Manage creation of year, month, and expense accounts nodes and relations.
     - Move balances forward from one month to the next while closing the old expense account.
+- 2022-10-06
+  - Created Python csv batch import script to generate cypher queries for Account Debits/Credits.

 ## Future Plans
 - Create a web application using Svelte.js